Hundreds more flights canceled because of staff shortages - NewsBreak

 “This was unexpected,” United spokesperson Maddie King said of omicron’s impact on staffing.

 Globally, airlines scrapped about 2,200 flights as of Sunday morning, down from more than 2,800 from the day before, FlightAware’s data showed.
-The site does not say why flights are canceled.Passenger who attacked Southwest Airlines flight attendant facing 20 years in prison
+The site does not say why flights are canceled.Ship departs for another cruise after returning to San Diego due to crew’s COVID outbreak

 JetBlue scrapped 10% of its flights Sunday.
 Delta canceled 5% and United canceled 4%, according to FlightAware.
 The three airlines canceled more than 10% of their scheduled flights on Saturday.